-Dimensions: 3.2 x 2.8 x 3.8 inches
+Dimensions: 3.2 x 2.8 x 3.8 in

-Best Use: Automatic rapid-fire and machine guns.
+Best use: Automatic rapid-fire and machine guns

 However, we need to remember that grease was on the other end of the spectrum from lube and is, therefore, better used in mechanisms that slide and not rotate and won’t do as good of a job of reducing friction as a lube.
-If you have a shotgun or something similar this is a great option.
+If you have a shotgun or something similar, this is a great option.

 Weight: 2 oz.

-Dimensions: .8 x .6 x 3.4 inches
+Dimensions: .8 x .6 x 3.4 in

 Thickness: In the middle

-Application Method: Small spout
+Application method: Small spout

 When you take your gun apart and find parts that have a dirty, black buildup, you will see what carbon fouling looks like.

-It is an oil so it is better served to protect than to lubricate, but since it was designed for such a specific purpose it could be perfect for you if you are worried about or have had problems with carbon fouling.
+We said it was all-in-one to a certain extent because if your gun has some carbon fouling, this product will remove it and then applying it will prevent it from returning again.
+It is an oil, so it is better served to protect than to lubricate, but since it was designed for such a specific purpose, it could be perfect for you if you are worried about or have had problems with carbon fouling.